-We will be required to file an annual report on Form 20-F within four months of the end of each fiscal year.
+We are required to file an annual report on Form 20-F within four months of the end of each fiscal year.
 In addition, we intend to publish our results on a quarterly basis as press releases, distributed pursuant to the rules and regulations of the Nasdaq.
 Press releases relating to financial results and material events will also be furnished to the SEC on Form 6-K. However, the information we are required to file with or furnish to the SEC will be less extensive and less timely compared to that required to be filed with the SEC by U.S. domestic issuers.
-As a result, you may not be afforded the same protections or information that would be made available to you were you investing in a U.S. domestic issuer.
+As a result, you may not be afforded the same protections or information that would be made available to you were you investing in a U.S. domestic issuer, which may make it difficult for overseas regulators to conduct investigations or collect evidence within China.